alexk99/the_router/ipv6/ipv6_lab1_address_assgning.md

 and address has been proven to be unique the_router start DAD procedure for all global TENTATIVE addresses assigned to the same interface.

 All DAD procedures are completed.
-All addresses are preffered.
+All addresses are preffered (flags PREF)

 	h5 ~ # rcli sh ipv6 addr
 	vif v3